flexera-public/right_aws/README.txt

 == REQUIREMENTS:

-RightAws requires ActiveSupport, REXML, and RightHttpConnection gem.
+RightAws requires REXML and the RightHttpConnection gem.

 == INSTALL: